aminetas/gcp-devops-project/readme.md

-# This my gcp devops project
+# Docker Flask Application

+- This application is written in python
+- it shall be deployed at GKE